Inkybro/Q-Chess/readme.txt

 Make a symlink to qooxdoo-1.1-sdk to this directory(will be used by the server to serve the qooxdoo files and images).

+In config.json change settings.server_url to what you need.

 Running
 =======